bbeaudoin/ansible-pikvm/README.md

 Templating the override.yaml is going to be very important to me.
 With approximately 4 lines of code for 5 host files, I can generate the 800 lines of code needed to configure the four models of switches connected to 5 hosts.
 With anotehr 34 lines of code (in compact YAML format) I could add all of the hostnames and Wake on Lan as well, something I would estimate to be over 1000 lines of configurations if I was manually maintaining my override.yaml files.

 Finally, everything else I might find useful to configure and maintain, such as Tailscale or Janus or OLED displays, fans, audio configuration, EDID, mouse jigglers, additional mouse modes such as adding relative to non-V4 override configurations, even things I haven't found useful or worthwhile to configure becomes a possibility with time and effort devoted to writing and testing automation for those features.
 Each should be available to configure across all hosts or individually with host-specific configuration.

+## What will this project specifically avoid?
+There are some things I'm specifically avoiding with this playbook for safety and compatibility.

+1. There will not be any firmware modifications performed, nor exceptions.
+2. Configuration that is contrary to the purpose of the upstream project is not accepted.
+3. Unless there is good reason, this playbook will not break existing OS standards.
+   1. This is contentious as the playbook seeks to minimize non-standard changes
+   2. Until conventions become a baseline configuration standard, existing ones will be followed
+4. Nothing that violates the spirit of the project or other's rights will be accepted.
+5. Backward compatibility for older or legacy builds are explicitly out-of-scope.
+6. Products or systems that are incompatible with the supported PiKVM software or OS.

+There is a desire to keep this project open, inclusive, usable, and available.

 ## My General Motivations